The Ultimate Guide to Walk-In Tubs

 American Standard wants to help you make the most informed decision when buying a walk-in tub.
 Here are some frequently asked questions about our models and service:

 How long will I have to sit in my walk-in tub before the water drains out?

 American Standard has the only patented Quick Drain® fast water removal system that drains the water out of your walk-in tub in 2 minutes or less.
 Most other walk-in tubs take significantly longer.

 Can a walk-in tub help if I have arthritis or diabetes?

 Absolutely.
-American Standard walk-in tubs have even received the prestigious Ease of Use Commendation from the Arthritis Foundation.
+American Standard Walk-In Tubs are specifically designed to be easy-to-use and Arthritis Friendly.
 Strategically placed air and water jets help target specific areas of your legs, back, knees, feet, and hands.
 Some of our customers tell us that they have experienced improvement in their blood flow and circulation when using their hydrotherapy jets on a regular basis.

 How many jets do American Standard walk-in tubs have?

 American Standard walk-in tubs have an industry-leading 44 air and water jets, which are strategically placed to melt away all those aches and pains.
 The easy-to-use touch control pad allows you to have complete control over your bathing experience with the push of a button.